Severe drought is devastating thousands of families in Somaliland, a self-declared republic in the Horn of Africa.

 Over the last three years the drought has killed up to 80% of the region’s livestock.
 This has had a severe effect on families who rely on livestock farming, forcing them to leave their homes in search of basic services and alternative livelihoods.

-The drought and lack of food have heightened the risk of disease and illness, whilst flash rainstorms are further exacerbating the danger.
+The drought and lack of food have heightened the risk of disease and illness.
+To make matters worse, flash rainstorms are making it even more dangerous.

 Our impact in Somaliland

 We take the time to listen and learn from the families we’re helping.

 Wherever possible we go back to visit families and we ask questions to understand how helpful our support has been.

 It is also important for us to understand whether any aid items haven’t been useful.
 This means we can keep on learning and improving the support that we give.

 Recently our partner, ActionAid, carried out post-distribution monitoring for us in Somaliland.
 Find out what we discovered here.